-> There is a continuous stream of urine passing through a series of fuel cells, that keeps up the electricity production by constantly ‘feeding’ the bacteria.
-The electricity collected by an energy harvesting board.
+There is a continuous stream of urine passing through a series of fuel cells, that keeps up the electricity production by constantly ‘feeding’ the bacteria.
+The electricity is collected by an energy harvesting board.

 Ceramic cylinders were purchased from International Biological Laboratories (Haryana, India) and were made from porous ceramic (earthenware) material.
 The average dimensions were 10.2 cm (length), 3.5 cm (outer diameter), 2.5 cm (inner diameter), with an approximate volume of 49 mL.
 The closed ends of the cylinders were removed so that the 3D printed lids (air-gap adaptors – see below) could be introduced at both ends (see Fig. 1).
-The anode electrodes were made from 337.5 cm2 of 20 g cm2 carbon fibre veil (PRF Composites, Dorset, UK) with two 10 cm long strips of 0.25 mm diameter stainless steel wire (SWC, UK) folded so as to form a spiral brush.
+The anode electrodes were made from 337.5 cm2 of carbon fiber veil (PRF Composites, Dorset, UK) with two 10 cm long strips of 0.25 mm diameter stainless steel wire (SWC, UK) folded so as to form a spiral brush.
 The cathode was prepared by painting two coats of a microporous layer (MPL) on the outer surface of the ceramic cylinder.
 More details to be found here.

-Diagrammatic representation of the MFC system: the urinal feed the MFC stack (stage 1), from which the energy is harvested (stage 2), at a constant voltage by 4 power harvesters connected in parallel, and stored in 8 parallel Lithium Iron Phosphate cylindrical cells (stage 3), connected to a voltage regulator (stage 4) connected to 6LED strips lighting the urinal ≈9h30 per day (stage 5).
+Diagrammatic representation of the MFC system: the urinal feed the MFC stack (stage 1), from which the energy is harvested (stage 2), at a constant voltage by 4 power harvesters connected in parallel, and stored in 8 parallel Lithium Iron Phosphate cylindrical cells (stage 3), connected to a voltage regulator (stage 4) connected to 6 LED strips lighting the urinal ~9.5 h per day (stage 5).

 More details about vetted performance to be found here.